 When S.H.I.E.L.D. is compromised by HYDRA, he goes rogue without a second thought.
 He even fights Iron Man for the right of superheroes to be anonymous and not be puppets of governments.
 But, who watches the superheroes when they go rogue?
 We have already experienced that in the Watchmen, where powerless superheroes just like him go rogue and take justice beyond the scopes we’re used to.

 Captain America is the embodiment of the American people, and we can easily see his disenchantment with the government.
 No wonder he wants the Avengers to be affiliated to no one.

 4. Green Arrow

 Oliver Queen is a rich kid that gets stranded on an island, and when he comes back after that traumatic experience, he becomes a vigilante by night.
 He loses his father and discovers that he was surrounded by villains all along.
-He seeks revenge and decides to take them down.
+Thus, he seeks revenge and decides to take them down.

 Image Source: YouTube

 In the beginning, we have a guy with a hoodie shooting arrows and kicking thugs to near death.
 He certainly walks the path of Frank Castle, and yet, in the show, we can see that he stops himself from doing it.

 He’s highly trained, and he likes to pose as a thoughtless rich kid while making villains’ lives impossible by night.
 He’s like a modern Robin Hood who emulates our beloved Batman pretty well.

 While in the comic books, Clint Barton is deaf, the MCU presents us with a highly trained agent of S.H.I.E.L.D.
 Despite that, he is as powerless as Kick-Ass.
 He was introduced as a reluctant villain in Marvel’s Tales of Suspense #57 (September 1964), but his status as one of the main Avengers is undoubtfully brilliant.